mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/configurations.en.md

 If you already have estimated shipping from your website, you can define the amount and show it separately from the total when offering payment.

-To configure it, add the node ‘shipments’ with the value of the amount you want to charge in the attribute ‘cost’, and the value ‘not_specified’ in the attribute ‘mode’.
+To configure it, add the node `shipments` with the value of the amount you want to charge in the attribute `cost`, and the value `not_specified` in the attribute `mode`.
 ```json
 {
     "shipments":{